thavelock/juice-shop-workshop/README.md

 Level 1 is also about interfacing with Snyk through natural language.
 In level 2, we want to seamlessly integrate into agentic workflows.

-To automatically trigger Snyk scans, create a file `.github/instructions/snyk.instructions.md` with the following contents:
+To automatically trigger Snyk scans, create a rule in your IDE with the following contents:

 ```
----
-applyTo: "**"
----
-After generating any code, always scan for new SAST vulnerabilities using Snyk's MCP server.
+Always run Snyk Code scanning tool for new first party code generated.
+If any security issues are found based on newly introduced or modified code or dependencies, attempt to fix the issues using the results context from Snyk.
+Rescan the code after fixing the issues to ensure that the issues were fixed and that there are no newly introduced issues.
 ```

 Now try fixing that SQL Injection.